icanos/hassio-plejd/README.md

 * Mac OS Catalina 10.15.1 with Node v.
 13.2.0
 * Raspberry Pi 4 with Hass.io

+#### Tested Plejd devices
+* DIM-01
+* LED-10
+* CTR-01

+Currently I do not own DIM-02 so I haven't been able to verify functionality.

 ### Installation
 Browse your Hass.io installation using a tool that allows you to manage files, for eg. SMB or an SFTP client etc.
 * Open the `/addon` directory